 - Video: How to Safely Use Reusable Cloth Masks and Face Coverings

 - Fact sheet: Masks (Face coverings)

-Please refer to your child’s school board’s return-to-school plan for details on when/where your child can remove their mask/face covering while at school:
+Please refer to your child’s school board’s mask policy for details on when/where your child can remove their mask/face covering while at school: